AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingBasePriceSearchModel.md

 ## Expectation Maximization's Extra Ability (Optional Reading)

 ExpectationMaximization actually includes the ability where you can increase or decrease based on how confident you are from the original base price.
-You can then use this to generate new base prices with a moving cluster for our algorithms, making it perfect for dynamic pricing.
+You can then use this to generate new base prices with a moving cluster for our algorithms, making it excellent for dynamic pricing.

 The code below will show you on how to take advantage of this.